M-SAFESWITCH-2 clean routing switch

 (NB.
-Inputs can be SDI instead)
+Some or all of the inputs can be SDI instead)

 Packet distribution is not important as variable input buffer will compensate for any timing irregularities.
 Any traffic shaping option from ST 2110-21 can be used, or packets can come from a device which does not meet the shaping requirement of ST 2110-21